From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding: Execution-Time Prediction ( )

 Given the encoded graph, we first use the \emph{Intra-Agent Temporal Encoder} to capture temporal dependencies for the action sequence of each agent.
-Concretely, we treat the sequence of nodes corresponding to a single agent as an ordered trajectory and apply a Transformer~\cite{vaswani2017attention} encoder to update the feature of each node by attending to all other actions from the same agent.
+Concretely, we treat the sequence of nodes corresponding to a single agent as an ordered trajectory and apply an LSTM~\cite{hochreiter1997long} encoder to update the features of each node by attending to all other actions from the same agent.
 This enables the model to capture long-range temporal dependencies, regardless of their distance in the graph.
 Next, we pass the graph with updated node features to the \emph{Inter-Agent Graph Encoder}, which leverages a GATv2~\cite{brody2022how} to propagate information across edges while incorporating edge features.
 This allows the model to account for inter-agent interactions, where the execution of one agent’s action can affect the timing of others through direct or indirect interactions.
-Finally, we use an \emph{Execution Time Head} to generate predictions.
-Specifically, we use another Transformer encoder to aggregate the fused features across each agent’s nodes, followed by mean pooling to produce an embedding per agent.
-Based on it, \mypredictor predicts either: (1) the \emph{exact execution time}, trained with the Mean Absolute Percentage Error (MAPE): $\mathcal{L}_{\text{MAPE}} = 1/|M| \cdot \sum_{i \in M} \left| (t_i - \hat{t}_i)/{t_i} \right|$, where $t_i$ and $\hat{t}_i$ denote the ground-truth and predicted execution times for agent $a_i$, respectively; or (2) the \emph{execution time distribution}, modeled as a log-normal distribution.
-This choice reflects the fact that execution times are strictly positive and often show right-skewed variability due to factors such as delay propagation.
-To model this, the predictor outputs two values for each agent: the mean and standard deviation of a normal distribution in log space.
-The model is trained using the Gaussian negative log-likelihood loss~\cite{kendall2017uncertainties}.
+Finally, we use an \emph{Execution Time Head} to generate per-action predictions.
+An LSTM predictor aggregates the fused features along each agent's action sequence and produces two outputs at every node: the action's wall-clock completion time and the kinodynamic state at which the action terminates, e.g., instantaneous linear and angular velocity.
+The completion-time output supplies the temporal signal needed by planning and execution optimization, while the kinodynamic-state output captures how the agent enters the following action and provides auxiliary signal that stabilizes training.
+The model is trained by minimizing the Mean Absolute Percentage Error (MAPE) between predicted and ground-truth completion times and states, $\mathcal{L} = \frac{1}{|\mathcal{V}|} \sum_{v \in \mathcal{V}} \left( \frac{\lVert \tau_{v} - \hat{\tau}_{v} \rVert}{\lVert \tau_{v} \rVert} + \frac{\lVert s_{v} - \hat{s}_{v} \rVert}{\lVert s_{v} \rVert} \right)$, where $\tau_v$ and $s_v$ denote the ground-truth completion time and state of action $v$, $\hat{\tau}_v$ and $\hat{s}_v$ are the corresponding predictions.